 This category covers situations where the transaction involves a quantity of goods consisting of identical units or sets.
 If the split shipments take place over a lengthy period of time, it will be necessary to check that no price adjustments have been made.

 This situation arises where a buyer agrees to buy from the seller in a single transaction a quantity of goods sent in separate shipments to two or more ports.
 The customs value of the goods imported through each port may be determined under the provisions of Method 1 on the basis of the price actually paid or payable for the fraction of the total consignment.
-This approach equally applies where the goods are imported into two or more countries (Article 145 of the CCIP and WCO Comm 6.1 also refer).
+This approach equally applies where the goods are imported into two or more countries (WCO Comm 6.1 refers).